 Mr R. Lopes da Silva Assistant Executive Director Operations Services Department tel.: 066513-2200 Mr S. Samkange Director Policy and Programme Division tel.: 066513-2262 This Strategic Plan provides a new planning and operational framework to reinforce, through effective partnerships, WFP's emergency, life-saving and logistics contributions as well as those it can make to ending hunger and chronic malnutrition.
-The plan does not expand WFP's mandate.1 It leverages WFP's primary strengths and capacities in humanitarian response and recovery and identifies opportunities to apply these strengths and capacities in the continuum from emergency relief to development to achieve the SDGs.
+The plan does not expand WFP's mandate.
+It leverages WFP's primary strengths and capacities in humanitarian response and recovery and identifies opportunities to apply these strengths and capacities in the continuum from emergency relief to development to achieve the SDGs.
 WFP works to strengthen the resilience of affected people in protracted crises by applying a development lens in its humanitarian response.
+WFP will implement this Strategic Plan in alignment with the outcomes, pledges and commitments made by WFP at the World Humanitarian Summit.
 WFP supports a common, people-centred, needs-driven approach that is guided by the humanitarian principles.
 WFP is committed to participating in humanitarian-development joint needs assessments, combined data analysis, and planning and programming processes to deliver better outcomes to people, moving beyond meeting needs to ending needs.
 In doing so, WFP will pay special attention to strengthening capacities of local crisis responders.